AbhishekGit-hash/Retail-Strategy-and-Analytics/README.md

-# Retail Strategy and Analytics Project
+# Retail Strategy and Analytics

 ## Goal of the project
 The purpose of this project is to gain insights from the yearly transactions and customer data and understand the customers who purchase chips and their purchase behaviour from a  <b>chain of retail stores</b>.
 The insights from this analysis will help the supermarket's strategic plan for category review for upcoming years.
 The analysis will help in determining which customers segments should be targeted by the defining metrics which drives the business - total sales, store performance over the year and other drivers of sales.
 A strategic recommendation (supported by data) is presented in form of a Tableau Story which can be instrumental in upcoming category review.